 While bond ETFs themselves trade on exchanges, their underlying bonds may not be as liquid.
 In extreme market conditions, such as the March 2020 COVID-19 crash, some bond ETFs holding less liquid corporate or municipal bonds traded at deep discounts to their net asset value (NAV), making it harder for investors to sell at fair prices.

-With bond ETFs as cheap as they are today, there’s no reason not to have some allocation, even for the most aggressive, growth-focused investors.
-A small position in a bond ETF can add much-needed stability, helping cushion against stock market volatility.
+With fees as low as they are today, there's little reason not to hold some allocation, even for growth-focused investors.
+A modest position in a bond ETF can add meaningful stability and cushion against equity volatility.
+And because bonds have low correlation with stocks, they can improve a portfolio's risk-adjusted returns over time by providing dry powder for rebalancing when equity markets fall.